Muhammad Haji Ibrahim Egal

-Mohamed Haji Ibrahim Egal (Maxamed Xaaji Ibraahim Cigaal; 15 August 1928 – 3 May 2002) was a Somaliland politician who served as the 2nd President of Somaliland from 1993 until his death in 2002, guiding the state through a period of stabilization and institution-building.
-Before the formation of the Somali Republic, Egal served briefly as the Prime Minster of State of Somaliland.
+Mohamed Haji Ibrahim Egal (Maxamed Xaaji Ibraahim Cigaal; 15 August 1928 – 3 May 2002) was a Somali politician who served as the 2nd President of Somaliland from 1993 until his death in 2002, guiding the state through a period of stabilization and institution-building.
+Before the formation of the Somali Republic, Egal served briefly as the Prime Minister of State of Somaliland.
 He also served twice as the Prime Minister of the Somali Republic briefly in 1960 and again from 1967 to 1969.

-Life and education
+Early life

-Egal was born in 1928, in Odweyne then a part of British Somaliland.
-He hailed from the Issa Musse sub-division of the Habar Awal sub-clan of the larger Isaaq clan.
+Mohamed Haji Ibrahim Egal was born in 1928 in Odweyne, located within the British Somaliland Protectorate modern day in Somaliland.
+The son of a wealthy merchant, Egal hailed from the Issa Musse sub-division of the Habar Awal sub-clan (part of the larger Isaaq).
+He later married Asha Saeed Abby, and the couple had five children: three sons and two daughters.

-He completed his primary, intermediate, and secondary education in former British Somaliland and then moved to the United Kingdom.
-Egal was married to Asha Saeed Abby, and together they had three sons and two daughters.
+Egal's formal education began in former British Somaliland, where he completed his primary, intermediate, and secondary schooling.
+In a move that was notably unusual for the era, he was sent to the United Kingdom to continue his studies.